Table Of Contents

 FP&A teams usually have competing deadlines for different financial reports depending on the size and type of company they work for.

-Answers from top financial analysts will demonstrate how they proactively organize themselves to ensure they can deliver data-driven financial insights if a board meeting was convened the following day.
+Answers from top financial analysts will demonstrate how they proactively organize themselves to ensure they can deliver data-driven financial insights if a board meeting is convened the following day.

 19. In your experience, what is the most challenging part of practicing FP&A for a SaaS company?

-A competent financial planner has encountered and even expects to face a variety of challenges in their line of work, including inconsistent models.
+A competent financial planner has encountered and expects to face various challenges in their work, including inconsistent models.

 Best answers should elaborate on several FP&A challenges they’ve faced in their previous roles and explain how they solved them.